planetfederal/gxp/src/doc/lib/widgets.rst

 Widgets
 =======

-gxp widgets are a collection of specialized map related components.
+GXP widgets are a collection of specialized map related components.

 .. toctree::
     :maxdepth: 1